h2o/qrintf/README.md

 Field widths (including `*`) and `0` flag (for zero padding) are also recognized.

 note: Invocations of sprintf using other conversion specifiers are left as is.

 __Q.
-What about snprintf?__

-Patches are welcome.  sprintf has been the initial target simply because, in my case, stringification against preallocated buffer was among those that needed to be optimized.

-__Q.
 How do I run the tests?__